Helpful Tips & Advice to Get Rid of Chiggers

 Because chiggers stick together and can breed three generations throughout the summer, it’s difficult to fully rid your yard of chiggers, making chigger elimination difficult for the average homeowner.

 While keeping your lawn mowed, trees and bushes trimmed, and your yard free of debris can go a long way towards repelling chiggers, you may still have some spots that are irresistible to the little pests.
-If you know exactly where the chiggers are setting up camp on your property, you can try diatomaceous earth to get rid of the chiggers.
-Sprinkle a good amount over areas that provide ideal conditions (shady, cool, moist) for chiggers.
+However, parents and pet owners must be wary of deploying pesticides and chemical products throughout their gardens.
+Try out these ideas to kill chiggers in your yard naturally:

-Barefoot Mosquito offers an effective add-on chigger, flea, and tick treatment that is applied with our normal mosquito control treatment.
+Get chiggers, ticks, and fleas out of your garden with Barefoot Mosquito & Pest Control.
+We offer an effective add-on chigger, flea, and tick treatment that is applied with our normal mosquito control treatment.
 We aim to reduce pesticide persistence in the soil, waterways, and local habitats, and so we inspect your property to find the real reasons you’re dealing with chiggers.
 Our key ingredient stops chiggers (as well as ticks and fleas) from establishing their habitat in your yard.

-You don’t have to stay indoors anymore to avoid chiggers.
 Get out and enjoy your yard again, worry and itch-free!
 Give us a call today to schedule our chigger treatment for your yard.
-Please call us at (512) 400-2008 in Austin or (713) 554-9430 in Houston, or you can also request a free quote online!
+Please call us at (210) 981-3331 in Austin or (713) 554-9430 in Houston, or you can also request a free quote online!

 Get Rid of Pests Today!